RantAI-dev/Book3-DSAR/content/docs/Part-II/Chapter-6.md

 </p>

 <p style="text-align: justify;">
 The inner <code>for</code> loop performs the actual comparisons and swaps adjacent elements if they are out of order.
-The range of the inner loop decreases with each pass, as indicated by <code>len - 1 - i</code>, reducing the number of comparisons needed as the largest elements are placed in their final positions.
+The range of the inner loop decreases with each pass, as indicated by $len - 1 - i$, reducing the number of comparisons needed as the largest elements are placed in their final positions.
 </p>

 <p style="text-align: justify;">